bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 ###### Doubly Linked List

 Has 2 pointer a forward link and a backward link.
-The forward link points to the next node in the list wheras the backward link points to the preceeding node *Doubly linked list* can be traversed backwards and it takes 2 times the memory.
+The forward link points to the next node in the list whereas the backward link points to the preceding node *Doubly linked list* can be traversed backwards and it takes 2 times the memory.

 L LINK - previous node address
 R LINK - Next node address
-DATA - oiginal data value
+DATA - original data value

 Algorithm to delete a node from a list